 Many people are curious to know how the incredibly detailed imagery are produced.
 Samples are collected and stored in air tight jars.
 If these samples are botanical, they are placed into the refrigerator at 4°C in the jars and kept until they are ready to be photographed.
-The air tight jars and low temperature helps to maintain the structural integrity of the plants for a period of a few of days.
+The air tight jars and low temperature helps to maintain the structural integrity of the plants for up to 72 hours.
 The jars must be dry or mould will quickly take root on the samples.

 For low vacuum SEM, the sample does not need any further preparation.
 On the otherhand, when carrying out high vacuum SEM, it is crucial that the sample is fixed and dried.
 This is because if the sample contains water, it will outgas as the pressure begins to fall and thus destroy the vacuum.
 The fixation step involves preservation of the sample in a highly toxic chemical called glutaraldehyde, diluted to 4% and kept at 4°C for 12 hours.
 The next step involves dehydration of the sample in a graded series of ethanol solutions which extract the water content from within the cells and tissues.
 Once the sample is dry, it can then be mounted on the stub.
 The stub is a small aluminium disk which holds the sample by means of a sticky carbon tab.
 For SEM, the sample must be sputter coated with a thin layer of gold/palladium/platinum.
 The sample does not require any conductive coating when carrying out helium ion beam microscopy (HIM).

 A small fern that goes by the name of Maidenhair spleenwort (Asplenium trichomanes) can often be seen growing from crevices in stone walls.
 A sample frond of this fern was collected and a series of photographs were made to create a high resolution montage digital image.